-I started blogging because I love sewing, and I am really inspired by the sewing community out in blogland.
+I started blogging in September of 2010 because I love sewing, and I am really inspired by the sewing community out in blogland.
 My blog would not exist if it wasn't for the wonderful blog Amy Lou Who and for my partner in (fabric) crime, Kim.

 My grandmother, my mom, and my aunt all sew.
 My grandmother is very good at making and altering clothing.
 I learned the basics when I was in 3rd grade, when my mom taught me and my friend a little sewing class once a week.
 I made a simple dress, which I proudly wore to school (my friend's mother did not allow her to wear hers).
 At the time, I loved all sorts of crafty things, and so sewing took a back seat for a long, long time.

 As an adult, I began sewing again when my first child was born.
 I needed something to occupy my time in the evenings while my baby was asleep, and I found sewing.
 At first it started out as a weekly goal to complete a little sewn project, but soon I was spending every free hour in the evening sewing.
 I was obsessed.
 I laugh because I often show my grandmother my finished bags, and she is always quick to point out that I have twisted a strap, or that my topstitching is not perfect.

 Even though I take care of my family during the day, I devote every spare minute and stay up until midnight every night, so that I can work on my bag designs and blog.
 I have found my calling, and I'll do whatever it takes to make it happen.

 I started designing free bag sewing patterns for Pellon Projects, in late 2011.
 They include detailed instructions and step-by-step photos.
 My book, Big-City Bags, was published by Martingale on November 5, 2013.
 I also produce pdf and paper sewing patterns.
 In 2012 I wrote 26 bag patterns (some for my book), in 2013 I wrote 22 bag patterns, and this year I'm working on my second bag sewing pattern book.